andreeaiana/nemig/README.md

 ## KG Triples
 [NeMigKG](https://doi.org/10.5281/zenodo.7442425) is hosted on [Zenodo](https://zenodo.org/).
 All files are [gzipped](https://www.gzip.org/) and in [N-Triples format](https://www.w3.org/TR/n-triples/).

-A sample of the triple files for the **complete NeMig** can be found in the [kg folder](data/kg/).
-Due to copyright policies, this samples does not contain the body of the news articles.
+A sample of the triple files for can be found in the [kg folder](data/kg/).
+Due to copyright policies, these samples do not contain the body of the news articles.

 ## License